-As this challenging year winds down, it’s safe to say that we are all looking forward to 2021.
-While the new year often feels ripe with opportunity, we all know more than ever life doesn’t always go according to plan — even in "normal" years.
+While the new year often feels ripe with opportunity, you're likely well aware that life doesn’t always go according to plan — even in "normal" (read: non-pandemic) years.

 Plus, popular New Year’s resolutions often involve huge lifestyle changes, like cutting out entire food groups, altering your sleep schedule or putting major physical stress on your body.
-But as soon as you skip a morning workout or you experience an unexpected wrench in your plans (like a global pandemic) — you may feel like giving up completely.
-And the statistics above prove that many of us do.
+But as soon as you skip a morning workout or you experience an unexpected wrench in your plans, you may feel like giving up completely.
+And the statistic above shows that many folks do.
+(Hey, it happens!)

-Luckily, there’s a better way.
+Luckily, there’s a better way to take on those New Year's resolutions.
 Read through these research-backed tips and get ready to achieve all the things you want this year.

-Take a moment to reflect on the many highs and lows this year brought, and give yourself some well deserved recognition for getting through it all.
-“Sometimes life is tough — there’s no way around it,” as Pilin Anice, Health Coach at THE WELL, reminds us.
+Take a moment to reflect on the many highs and lows this year brought, and give yourself some well-deserved recognition for getting through it all.
+“Sometimes life is tough — there’s no way around it,” says Pilin Anice, health coach and yoga teacher.
 “You can honor your feelings, but there’s a way to find gratitude for challenges too, as they will help propel us towards growth.”
-By starting from a place of gratitude, you recognize that your past and present make way for your future.
+By starting from a place of gratitude, you can recognize that your past and present make way for your future.

-The idea of waking up at 6am or swearing off sweets for good may sound appealing, but making those drastic changes in one fell swoop just isn’t going to happen.
-“Lofty goals are well and good, but they often remain just that — lofty and overwhelming,” says Katrine van Wyk, Health Coach at THE WELL.
+The idea of waking up at 6 am or swearing off sweets for good may sound appealing, but making those drastic changes in one fell swoop just isn’t going to happen.
+“Lofty goals are well and good, but they often remain just that — lofty and overwhelming,” says health coach Katrine van Wyk.

-Once you've come up with your BIG, audacious goals (we recommend three to five), break them down into smaller steps or habits.
-You might have heard of "SMART" goal-setting, which stands for: specific, measurable, attainable, realistic, and time-bound.
+Once you've come up with your big, audacious goals (pros recommend three to five), break them down into smaller steps or habits.
+You might have heard of "SMART" goal setting, which stands for: specific, measurable, attainable, realistic and time-bound.
 Basically, the takeaway from this acronym is to give your goals plenty of details and deadlines.

-If your goal is to complete a big project like writing a book or starting a business, give yourself due dates and deadlines along the way to keep yourself on track.
-Or instead of vowing to, "run a race" try: "swap my walk for a short jog.”
+If your New Year's resolution is to complete a big project like writing a book or starting a business, give yourself due dates and deadlines along the way to keep yourself on track.
+Or instead of vowing to "run a race," try "swap my walk for a short jog.”

-Every goal-setting session should include some soul-searching.
-What do you want to achieve this year, and more importantly, why?
+Every goal-setting session should include some soul searching.
+What do you want to achieve this year and, more importantly, why?
 This is known as intrinsic motivation, which is the deep drive you have to achieve something.
-Psychologists say tapping into your intrinsic motivation is a key to reaching your goals.
+Psychologists say tapping into this is a key to reaching your goals.

 Some questions to ask yourself to help you discover your why include:

-If setting multiple goals sounds daunting, try choosing one theme for the new year: Pick one word or phrase that you want to define the year ahead.
+If setting multiple New Year's resolutions sounds daunting, try choosing one theme for the new year: Pick one word or phrase that you want to define the year ahead.
 For instance, perhaps your theme is “growth” or “grounding,” or maybe you want to focus on self-love or creativity.
-Write it down, and keep it in your sight — in your planner, on your screen saver or above your desk.
+Write it down and keep it in your sight, whether that's in your planner, on your screen saver or above your desk.

 Pick one word or phrase that you want to define the year ahead.

-Creating a list of intentions each month can be especially helpful if your big goals can be broken down into stages, or if you're trying to bring new habits into your life.
+Creating a list of intentions each month can be especially helpful if your big goals can be broken down into stages or if you're trying to bring new habits into your life.
+This also helps set up what psychologists call "temporal landmarks," which can help you jumpstart your motivation every month.
 Revisit your yearly goals or theme, and make sure that your monthly intentions align with the overall vision for you have for the year.

-Sure, the bulk of motivation should come from within yourself, but let's be honest: Checking in with someone can also help keep you on track.
-According to Women's Health, people have a 65 percent chance of completing a goal if they tell someone else about it.
-While it may not be doable during the pandemic, your chances of success rise to a staggering 95 percent if you meet up with your accountability partner in real life.
+Sure, the bulk of motivation should come from within yourself.
+But, let's be honest, checking in with someone can also help keep you on track.
+According to one study, people have a 65-percent chance of completing a goal if they tell someone else about it, and chances of success rise to a staggering 95-percent if you meet up with your accountability partner in real life.

-We highly recommend enlisting the help of a close friend, significant other or a Health Coach to help you achieve your goals.
+FWIW, we highly recommend enlisting the help of a close friend, significant other or a health coach (such as one at THE WELL) to help you achieve your goals.